Runaway (Dexter: New Blood)

 "Runaway" is the fifth episode of the American television miniseries Dexter: New Blood, a continuation of the series Dexter.
 The episode was written by co-executive producer Veronica West and directed by executive producer Marcos Siega.
 It originally aired on Showtime on December 5, 2021, being also available on its streaming service at midnight on the same day.

 The series follows Dexter Morgan after having faking his death on the original series finale.
 Dexter now lives in the fictional small town of Iron Lake, New York, hiding his identity under the name of Jim Lindsay, a local shopkeeper and having suppressed his killing urges.
 He is now in a relationship with Angela Bishop, the town's chief of police, and is beloved and respected in the town.
 A local troublemaker and the arrival of a mysterious person cause friction in his new life, as the past comes back to haunt him.
 In the episode, Dexter must face a new dilemma with Harrison's newly discovered personality, while Harrison himself starts to act rebellious, with some consequences.
 Meanwhile, Angela and Molly travel to New York City for a conference as well as to investigate Matt Caldwell's possible sighting.
 The episode featured the return of David Zayas as Angel Batista, who played the character in the original series' run.

 According to Nielsen Media Research, the episode was seen by an estimated 0.549 million household viewers and gained a 0.11 ratings share among adults aged 18–49.
 The episode received mixed-to-positive reviews from critics.
-Critics praised Angela's storyline, its ending and some welcomed Angel Batista's return in the episode, but cricized the writing, particularly Dexter's and Harrison's storylines.
+Critics praised Angela's storyline, its ending and some welcomed Angel Batista's return in the episode, but criticized the writing, particularly Dexter's and Harrison's storylines.